draincoder/asgi-monitor/docs/monitoring/logging.rst

    GunicornStandaloneApplication(app, options).run()

-Check out the examples_ to figure out how it works!
+Check out the examples_ to figure out how it works.